devboell/svg-tree/README.md

+#### svg-tree

+This project is related to the family-tree project.
+It isolates the svg frontend part for better testing and refactoring.

 #### notes

-in case of multiple childless partners, the totalWidth of the partner node is equal to the node width itself.
+In case of multiple childless partners, the totalWidth of the partner node is equal to the node width itself.
 This causes a problem during displaying, where `x = (totalWidth / 2)` is smaller than nodeWidth and therefore half of the node is 'out of bounds' (indented to the right)

 Currently this is fixed by assigning a min width `partnerNode.totalWidth = 2 * nodeWidth` in case of childless partner nodes.
 However, visually the distance between the first partner and the other partners may be too big.